 Day 10: The Volunteers travelled by bus to the Sierra Negra Ranger station where we had a more extensive introduction to the volcanic origins of the Galapagos Islands and hiked up the trail for a view of Sierra Negra volcano.
-The clouds were low, offering only intermittent and partial views of the caldera, but after the work at Campo Duro, it was good to walk and stretch our legs.
+The skies were initially clear, offering a perfect view of the caldera and it was good to walk and stretch our legs.
+As we were leaving the skies darkened and light rain began to fall.
+We ate lunch under cover of the Ranger Station picnic pavilion.
+On the way back we stopped at Cueva de Sucre and walked through the Tunel de Lava.
+In the afternoon while the storms flooded the streets, the hotel manager and cooks gave an Ecuadorian cooking demonstration.
 That evening we met for a farewell dinner sharing memories of our time in the Galapagos.

-Day 11: We had an early morning taxi transfer from the hotel to the Airport, where we boarded EMETEBE flights to Baltra.
+Day 11: We had two early morning taxi transfers from the hotel to the Airport, where we boarded EMETEBE and Air Galapagos flights to Baltra.
 There we said our goodbyes and boarded flights to head home.